Workers Compensation Insurance

 Employees will only receive benefits if their injury or illness is a result of their job duties or employment.
 For example, workers’ comp insurance typically covers injuries caused by:

-However, if an employee is injured outside of their employment on their personal time, hiking with friends or surfing.
+However, if an employee is injured outside their employment, hiking with friends or surfing.
 Workers’ compensation insurance does not provide coverage.

 How do I buy workers’ compensation insurance?